nickpending/mcp-recon/README.md

 npm start
 ```

-## MCP Integration
+## MCP Configuration

-Add Tellix to your MCP configuration:
+Tellix runs as a standalone MCP server.
+Add it to your MCP configuration like so:

 ```json
 "tellix": {